NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 So what is a game engine?
 "John Carmack, and to a less degree John Romero, are credited for the creation and adoption of the term game engine.
 In the early 90s, they created the first game engine to separate the concerns between the game code and its assets and to work collaboratively on the game as a team."[1]
-A game became known as Doom, and it gave birth to the first-ever "modding" community.[12 1.3] Thus, a new game could be made by simply adding new art, environment, characters etc. inside a Doom's engine.
+A game became known as Doom, and it gave birth to the first-ever "modding" community.[12 1.3] Thus, a new game could be made by simply changing game files and adding new art, environment, characters etc. inside a Doom's engine.
-It is hard to draw a line and try to fit this engine into a taxonomy proposed by Toftedahl and Engström: it is both a Special Purpose engine, that creates a game in a specific genre; and a Core engine, that provides useful software utilities.
+It is hard to draw a line and try to fit this engine into a taxonomy proposed by Toftedahl and Engström as it is both a Special Purpose engine, that creates a game in a specific genre; and a Core engine, that provides useful software utilities.

 A general definition for a game engine that [9] provides after inspecting some of the popular engine's websites is as follows: